A Test to Vote? Could That Save Us From Narcissistic Maniacs?

-A democracy can work pretty well with stupid voters until the right idiot comes along.
-And the higher the number of stupid voters, the more likely that such an idiot will become our leader.
-As what happened in America.
+A democracy can work fairly well with ignorant voters until the right idiot comes along.
+And the higher the number of ignorant voters, the more likely that an idiot will become our leader.
+As happened in America.
+But Trump is merely one example.

 So, what if we introduced a test-based licence to vote?
-It would not constitute a panacea, but imagine the number of traffic deaths without the driving licence requirement.
-Similarly, a test to vote could prevent the worst of the narcissistic maniacs from ending up in a position of power.
-A number of scholars have come up with the same idea, among others, the economist Dambisa Moyo.
+It would not constitute a panacea, but it could prevent the worst of the narcissistic maniacs from ending up in a position of power.

-However, the test I have in mind would be different.
+However, for the test I have in mind, such questions would only be the starter.

 A test of how to think, not what to know

 The larger part of the voter test should focus on critical thinking and how to make better decisions.
-I want a test of how to think, not what to know.
+It would be a test of how to think, not what to know.

 Here are some ideas for what to include:

-Role-play: Put him or her in the role of a manipulator spreading misinformation.
+· Role-play: Put him or her in the role of a manipulator spreading misinformation.
 What does it take to manipulate people?
 What to do to avoid being manipulated?
-Or create some variance of the Cranky Uncle or the Bad News game.
+Or create some variation of the Cranky Uncle or the Bad News game.

 Make the test relatable and worthwhile

-Show people that good thinking is not just about voting, it is about every decision you make.
-And why not bring some humour into the test?
-Being a responsible citizen involves having a good laugh.
+Show people that good thinking is not just about voting; it’s about every decision you make.

 Who should put these tests together?